1. Put table lamps on the island to make your kitchen feel like a room, not a laboratory. Visual Comfort's Column lamp in Sheffield silver.

 43. Every kitchen needs a desk.
 Bluestone-and-steel demilune table by Lucca & Co.

-45. Multiples make a statement.
+44. Blend new and old.
+New table is paired with an 18th-century Flemish armchair.45.
+Multiples make a statement.
 Layer collections, like photographs and Ted Muehling candlesticks, on the mantel.

 46. Always have a place to put your feet up.
 Ottoman by Lucca & Co.